-Interest on the Bonds will be payable on each June 15 and December 15 to maturity, commencing June 15, 2020, at the interest rates shown on the inside cover hereof.
+Interest on the Bonds will be payable on each June 15 and December 15 to maturity or prior redemption, commencing December 15, 2020 at the interest rates shown on the inside cover hereof.
 Interest will be calculated on the basis of a 360-day year comprised of twelve 30-day months.
-Wilmington Trust, National Association (the "Paying Agent"), will act as paying agent and registrar with respect to the Bonds.
-The interest on the Bonds will be payable in lawful money of the United States to the Registered Owner whose name appears on the Bond registration books of the Paying Agent as the owner thereof as of the close of business on the last day of the month immediately preceding an interest payment date (the "Record Date"), whether or not such day is a business day.
+The City Treasurer will act as paying agent and registrar with respect to the Bonds.
+The interest on the Bonds will be payable in lawful money of the United States to the Registered Owner whose name appears on the Bond registration books of the City Treasurer as the owner thereof as of the close of business on the last day of the month immediately preceding an interest payment date (the "Record Date"), whether or not such day is a business day.
 Each Bond authenticated on or before November 30, 2020 will bear interest from the date of delivery.
-Every other Bond will bear interest from the interest payment date next preceding its date of authentication unless it is authenticated as of a day during the period from the Record Date next preceding any interest payment date to the interest payment date, inclusive, in which event it will bear interest from such interest payment date; provided, that if, at the time of authentication of any Bond, interest is then in default on the Bonds, such Bond will bear interest from the interest payment date to which interest has previously been paid or made available for payment on the Bonds or from the date of delivery of the Bonds if the first interest payment is not made.
+Every other Bond will bear interest from the interest payment date next preceding its date of authentication unless it is authenticated as of a day during the period from the Record Date next preceding any interest payment date to the interest payment date, inclusive, in which event it will bear interest from such interest payment date; provided, that if, at the time of authentication of any Bond, interest is then in default on the Bonds, such Bond will bear interest at its stated rate from the interest payment date to which interest has previously been paid or made available for payment on the Bonds or from the date of delivery if the first interest payment is not made.

 The Bonds will mature on the dates shown on the inside cover page hereof.
-The Bonds will not be subject to redemption prior to maturity.
-The principal of the Bonds will be payable in lawful money of the United States to the owner thereof upon the surrender thereof at maturity or earlier redemption at the office of the Paying Agent.
+The Bonds will be subject to redemption prior to maturity, as described below.
+See "- Redemption" below.
+The principal of the Bonds will be payable in lawful money of the United States to the owner thereof upon the surrender thereof at maturity or earlier redemption at the office of the City Treasurer.